csparpa/pyowm/docs/usage-examples.md

 contains the weather-related data and a _Location_ object that describes the location for which the weather data are provided.

+If you want to know when the weather observation data have been queried, just
+issue:

+    >>> obs.getReceptionTime()                             # UNIX GMT time

-You can retrieve the _Weather_ object:
+You can retrieve the _Weather_ object like this:

     >>> w = obs.getWeather()